 Imagery Analysis of Industrial Installations

-The aim if this course, is to provide imagery analysis training for the interpretation of selected industrial installations using satellite and aerial imagery.
-Industrial facilities and topics include the extraction and processing of raw materials to support strategic industries, such as coke, iron and steel, and the production essential utilities such as water treatment and electrical power.
-The course comprises of two one-week modules with theoretical lessons supported by guided and unguided practical imagery exercises.
+The course comprises of three one-week modules with theoretical lessons supported by guided and unguided practical imagery exercises.
 No previous knowledge in industrial topics or imagery analysis skills is required as the course is designed for new comers to these subject areas.

 At the end of the course, attendees will be able to:

 - Recognise the main parts of the industrial process chain for most of the industrial installations